electron/governance/charter/README.md

 ### Emeritus Status

 When a former maintainer is offboarded, they will be automatically moved to Emeritus status within the governance repo.
-There is no minimum required period of servicing as a working group member for this status - any working group member who served for any length of time, but is no longer part of the working group, is eligible.
+There is no minimum required period of serving as a working group member for this status - any working group member who served for any length of time, but is no longer part of the working group, is eligible.